-Community health workers help type 2 diabetes careFebruary 11th, 2013 in Diabetes /
+Community health workers help type 2 diabetes careFebruary 11, 2013 in Medicine & Health / Diabetes

 Newly published results from a randomized controlled clinical trial in the Pacific U.S. territory of American Samoa add clear evidence for the emerging idea that community health workers can meaningfully improve type 2 diabetes care in medically underserved communities.

 In the U.S. territory, 21.5 percent of adults have type 2 diabetes.
 Meanwhile, 58 percent of families are below the U.S. poverty level.
 The research team, led by public health researchers from Brown and The Miriam Hospital, wanted to test whether four trained local community health workers led by a nurse case-manager could extend the reach of the territory's limited medical staff.